scality/Zenko/docs/docsource/reference/object_operations/get_object.rst

    Server: ScalityS3
    [434234 bytes of object data]

-*Response Sample if the Latest Object is a Delete Marker*
+*If the Latest Object is a Delete Marker:*

 .. code::